Broadland Agricultural Water Abstractors Group

 Water Audits/efficiency

-BAWAG encouages members to conduct water audits to show efficiency.
-Courses are run regularly to ensure managers and staff remain efficient water users.
+BAWAG encourages members to conduct water audits to show efficiency.